ZurichNLP/xstance/README.md

 # <span style="font-variant:small-caps;">x</span>-stance

-Documentation and evaluation script accompanying the paper ["X-Stance: A Multilingual Multi-Target Dataset for Stance Detection"](https://arxiv.org/abs/2003.08385).
+Data and code accompanying the paper ["X-Stance: A Multilingual Multi-Target Dataset for Stance Detection"](https://arxiv.org/abs/2003.08385).

-The data can be downloaded [here](http://tiny.uzh.ch/12p).
 A detailed description can be found in the [paper](https://arxiv.org/abs/2003.08385).

 ## Summary